hirusha-adi/informaticc-blog/blog/high-school-study-resources/index.md

 :::info FOR SINHALA MEDIUM

 Looking for a top A/L Maths class in Sinhala?
-Ajantha Dissanayake Sir’s lessons are well-structured and easy to follow.
+Ajantha Dissanayake’s lessons are well-structured and easy to follow.
 He teaches in Nugegoda, Kandy, Kurunegala, and online.

 Watch his lessons [here](https://www.youtube.com/@ajanthadissanayakeofficial8370/videos).
 This is just my opinion, not an endorsement.